jliljebl/flowblade/flowblade-trunk/docs/creating_user_folder_bindings.md

 See [here](./INSTALLING.md).

 ### Install MLT build dependencies
 Here is list of Ubuntu depencies.
-There could be some omissions, please file pull request to update lsit if something is found to be missing.
+There could be some omissions, please file pull request to update the list if something is found to be missing.

 ```bash
 sudo apt-get install git swig python3-dev libxml2-dev libsdl-dev